darkresearch/mallory/README.md

 ## Why Mallory is Opinionated

-We made the hard technical choices so you don't have to.
 Every dependency was selected for a reason:

 ### **Embedded Wallet Infrastructure: [Squads Grid](https://www.squads.so/grid)**
 - Non-custodial Solana wallets managed via API
 - No private key management complexity
 - Built-in KYC/compliance flows
 - Production-ready transaction signing
-- **Why Grid?** The only enterprise-grade embedded wallet solution that doesn't require you to become a custodian
+- **Why Grid?** An enterprise-grade embedded wallet solution that doesn't require you to become a custodian, and the only solution that forgoes vendor lock-in.

 ### **Backend-as-a-Service: [Supabase](https://supabase.com)**
 - PostgreSQL database with automatic APIs